Stratifications in good reductions of Shimura varieties of abelian type: Filtered -crystals with -structure and stratifications

 \section{Filtered $F$-crystals with $G$-structure and stratifications}

-In this section, we will revisit the Newton stratification, the Ekedahl-Oort stratification, and the central leaves on Shimura varieties of abelian type studied previously from the point of view of $p$-adic Hodge theory.
+In this section, we revisit the Newton stratification, the Ekedahl-Oort stratification, and the central leaves on Shimura varieties of abelian type studied previously from the point of view of $p$-adic Hodge theory.
+We assume $p>2$ in this section.